bertptrs/fmri/README.md

 split/merge the input, since the visualisers cannot handle more than one input.

-There is one valid model provided, Caffenet.
+There are a few valid models provided.
 It can be downloaded by running `./download-models.sh` from the data folder.

 After that, you can, for example, run the program as follows